dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

     The value of the tel parameter SHOULD be a valid [TEL] URL.
 The URL scheme prefix (i.e. "tel:") is optional.

-### STIR
+### stir

-If the STIR [PASSporT] was provided to identify the party, the PASSporTcan be included in the stir parameter for the party.
+If the STIR [PASSporT] was provided to identify the party, the PASSporT can be included in the stir parameter for the party.

 * stir: "String" (optional)